 - 1. Choose an assignment from the list.

-- Click File > Export Data or click
+- Click File > Export Data click S

 - 3. Select Export Current View.

-The Export Data dialogue box opens.
+The Export Data dialog box opens.

 - The default location is the My Documents folder. - The default name is the name of the assignment.